FarhanKhosravi/Dynamic_Window_Filter/README.md

-# Dynamic_Window_Filter
+# Dynamic Window Filter (DWFilter)
-Dynamic Window Filter (DWFilter) is an Ultra-lightweight library for filtering and smoothing Slow rated incoming data (from slow sensors, etc) without time lag and delay.
+"Dynamic Window Filter" is an Ultra-Lightweight library for filtering and smoothing Slow-Rated incoming data (from slow sensors, etc) without time lag and delay.